schalkventer/example-podcast-api/README.md

 ---

+- I want all data to be loaded via a `fetch` call from the `https://podcast-api.netlify.app` domain
+- I want to see a loading state while initial data is being loaded
+- I want to see a loading state while new data is being loaded

+---

 - I want to see the name of all available shows on the platform
 - I want to see shows broken down into season numbers, sorted by number
 - I want a way to listen to any episode in a season for a show